Spaceport Trust Fund

 In the form of grants, disbursed on a cost-reimbursement basis, this incentive will pay expenditures for the development of infrastructure necessary or useful for establishing a spaceport.

-For full eligibility and program details, please refer to the STF Statue.
+For full eligibility and program details, please refer to the STF Statute.
 Grant criteria are written into individual grant agreements with development corporations receiving an STF award.

 Please note a reusable launch vehicle is defined as a vehicle intended for repeated use that is either built to operate in or place a payload into space or is a suborbital rocket.